While this is not surprising given the Government’s mantra of unfettered housebuilding, it is disappointing that local voices have been totally dismissed

-Wigan Council's decision to allow another housing estate in Standish has been overthrown by a Government inspector
+Wigan Council's decision to block another housing estate in Standish has been overthrown by a Government inspector

 Persimmon Homes wanted to build 57 more homes in Standish, but the local authority’s planning committee rejected it, saying infrastructure couldn’t support it.